matthewblain/crosstowntrail-web/cue-sheets/bike-north.md

 <div style="page-break-after: always;"></div>

-## Segment 2  North Bike
+## Section 2  - Bike North
 Glen Park BART Station to Forest Hill MUNI Metro Station
 3.1 miles / 720' of elevation gain

-* Segment 2 North starts at the intersection of Bosworth and Diamond, at Glen Park BART.
+* Section 2 North starts at the intersection of Bosworth and Diamond, at Glen Park BART.
 * Ride uphill (west) on Bosworth Street.
 * Where bike lane ends at sign for Glen Park Rec Center, continue on sidewalk path to climb O'Shaughnessy Blvd.
 (Note: **restrooms** at Rec Center.)
 * At top of O'Shaugnessy turn right onto Portola then immediately left onto Twin Peaks Blvd.